 If someone close to you has taken his or her life – whether this is a relative, friend, partner, or colleague – or if you’ve witnessed a suicide, then this is going to be an incredibly tough time for you.
 You don’t need to pretend that it’s ok.
 It’s not ok.
 Get whatever help you need to get through this time.

-Information and support can be found here, Help is at Hand as PDF, published by Public Health England, and hard copies can be obtained from email@example.com (please supply an address).
+Information and support can be found here, Help is at Hand published by Public Health England, and hard copies can be obtained by Contacting Us (please supply an address).
 This booklet contains not just practical advice but also links and phone numbers to help you navigate the coroner’s courts, funerals, supporting the children etc during this difficult time, as well as helpline numbers if you just need someone to talk to.
-You can also find these resources here Suicide Bereavement Support Partnership.
+You can also find these resources at the Support after Suicide Partnership.

 A suicide is likely to have a huge impact, not just upon immediate family, but also on best friends, ex partners, colleagues at work, and even the person who sold them a newspaper or a coffee every day.
 So, no matter what your relationship, understand that this can be extraordinarily difficult to deal with.